What Meditation Is and Isn’t

 Cultivating positive, healing states of mind

 Some meditations aim to open the heart and develop certain life-affirming qualities like compassion, loving kindness, equanimity, joy, or forgiveness.
-On a more practical level, you can use meditation to cultivate a proactive, healthy or to develop poise and precision in a particular sport.
+On a more practical level, you can use meditation to cultivate a proactive, healthy immune system or to develop poise and precision in a particular sport.
 For example, you can visualize killer T cells attacking your cancer or imagine yourself executing a dive without a single mistake.
 These are the kinds of meditations I’ve chosen to call cultivation.
 Where contemplation aims to investigate, inquire, and ultimately see deeply into the nature of things, cultivation can help you transform your inner life by directing the concentration you develop to strengthen positive, healthy mindstates and withdraw energy from those that are more reactive and self-defeating.
 Making Meditation Your Own Developing and directing your awareness may be the foundation of effective meditation — but like any good foundation, it’s only the beginning.
 The next step is to build your house brick by brick, meditation session by meditation session, discovering what works for you and what doesn’t, until your practice is grounded and stable.
 Or, to harken back to the journey metaphor, awareness is the muscle that propels you up the mountain.
 But you need to choose your route, find your pace, and navigate the obstacles that get in your way.
 In other words, you need to fashion and maintain your own practice and troubleshoot the difficulties that arise.

 Designing your own practice